-DATE

-NAME AND ADDRESS

-Dear ,

-We hope that you would like to know more about us also.
+DATE NAME AND ADDRESS Dear We have received your name as a possible candidate for Rector of We hope that you would like to know more about us also.
 We are enclosing/attaching our OTM Community Portfolio and Parish Profile.
 Included in this packet/e-mail are some materials that describe our community.

-If you are interested in pursuing discernment with us for the position of , please send us a letter indicating why you are interested in our parish, a list of clergy references and lay references, and your responses to the enclosed questions, using the space provided, by [date].

-Do not hesitate to call me, or the Reverend Canon Jody Howard, if you have any questions.
-You may reach me by phone in the [morning, afternoon, evening] at, or by e-mail at.
-You may reach Canon Howard during the day at: 615-251-3322, or by e-mail at jhoward@edtn.org.

-Thank you for considering the position of Rector of , and we look forward to hearing from you.

-With all best wishes to you in your ministry,
+If you are interested in pursuing discernment with us for the position of, please send us a letter indicating why you are interested in our parish, a list of clergy references and lay references, and your responses to the enclosed questions, using the space provided, by [date] Do not hesitate to call me, or the Reverend Canon Jody Howard, if you have any questions.
+You may reach me by phone in the [morning, afternoon, evening] at Thank you for considering the position of Rector of, and we look forward to hearing from you.
+With all best wishes to you in your ministry, Faithfully,, Chair of the Search Committee Enclosures:Church MaterialsChamber of Commerce Materials

-Faithfully,

-, Chair

-Search Committee

-Enclosures: Church Materials

-Chamber of Commerce Materials

-Questions